 Impacted Fetal Head During Labour: Maternity Negligence23 Jun 2021 | Stephanie Prior

-Currently there are no UK or International guidelines on how to manage an impacted fetal head: there are many potential techniques, but no single method has been deemed superior.
+Currently, there are no UK or International guidelines on how to manage an impacted fetal head: there are many potential techniques, but no single method has been deemed superior.

-There is still an ongoing debate as to whether a fractured skull discovered in the neonate after caesarean section is evidence of negligence.
-The British Journal of Obstetrics and Gynaecology published an article by Philip J Steer on 25 January 2016 which reviewed 4 fetal deaths over 3 years from push technique.
-The alternative technique is the pull method (ie reverse breech) and apparently this is faster and the article says this resulted in less maternal morbidity than push from below (ie push technique) but there is less difference in birth trauma.
-These 4 perinatal deaths were associated with skull fracture and caesarean section when the mother was fully dilated (10cm), and there had been no prior attempt at instrumental delivery.
-In each case, there were apparently repeated attempts by the Obstetrician to deliver the head by passing the obstetricians hands from the uterus down past the fetal head.
+There is still an ongoing debate as to whether a fractured skull discovered in the neonate after a caesarean section is evidence of negligence.
+The British Journal of Obstetrics and Gynaecology published an article by Philip J Steer on 25 January 2016 which reviewed 4 fetal deaths over 3 years from the push technique.
+The alternative technique is the pull method (ie reverse breech) and apparently, this is faster, the article says this resulted in less maternal morbidity than push from below (ie push technique) but there is less difference in birth trauma.
+These 4 perinatal deaths were associated with a skull fracture and caesarean section when the mother was fully dilated (10cm), and there had been no prior attempt at instrumental delivery.
+In each case, there were apparently repeated attempts by the Obstetrician to deliver the head by passing the obstetrician’s hands from the uterus down past the fetal head.
 This was to enable the Obstetrician’s hands to get underneath the baby’s head and pull it up.
 There was also pressure from an assistant’s hand in the woman’s vagina.

 This article concludes;